neam/dna-project-base-12-factor-app-boilerplate/dna/tests/README.md

     stack/tester-shell.sh hhvm
     stack/tester-shell.sh php5
-    stack/tester-shell.sh php7.0
+    stack/tester-shell.sh php7.0 #default

-Ensure the existence of a clean test data profile corresponding to the current data profile:
+Ensure the existence of an up-to-date test data profile corresponding to the current data profile:

-    bin/ensure-clean-test-data-profile.sh
+    bin/sync-test-data-profile.sh

 Use the test data profile for the tests: